gitlabhq/gitlab-runner/docs/install/windows.md

 OS.
 See the [list of supported Windows containers](../executors/docker.md#supported-windows-versions) for more information.

-GitLab provides Windows operating system Runner images until the OS EOL (End-Of-Life) date.
+GitLab provides Windows operating system runner images until the EOL (End-Of-Life) date for the operating system.
 After the EOL date of the Windows OS, GitLab stops releasing runner images with the EOL Windows OS version.

 The EOL date for a Windows OS version will not necessarily align with a GitLab major release; therefore, we will typically stop releasing an EOL image in a GitLab minor release.
 A removal notice will be included in the release post of the GitLab version in which we stopped publishing the image with the EOL Windows version.